MobilityData/gtfs-validator/README.md

 [![Test Package Document](https://github.com/MobilityData/gtfs-validator/workflows/Test%20Package%20Document/badge.svg)](https://github.com/MobilityData/gtfs-validator/actions?query=workflow%3A%22Test+Package+Document%22) [![Docker image](https://github.com/MobilityData/gtfs-validator/workflows/Docker%20image/badge.svg)](https://github.com/MobilityData/gtfs-validator/actions?query=workflow%3A%22Docker+image%22) [![End to end](https://github.com/MobilityData/gtfs-validator/workflows/End%20to%20end/badge.svg)](https://github.com/MobilityData/gtfs-validator/actions?query=workflow%3A%22End+to+end%22) [![CircleCI](https://circleci.com/gh/MobilityData/gtfs-validator/tree/master.svg?style=svg)](https://circleci.com/gh/MobilityData/gtfs-validator/tree/master)

-A static [General Transit Feed Specification (GTFS)](http://gtfs.org/reference/static/) feed validator
+A GTFS Schedule (static) [General Transit Feed Specification (GTFS)](https://gtfs.mobilitydata.org/spec/gtfs-schedule) feed validator

 # Introduction

 This command-line tool written in Java that performs the following steps:
 1. Loads input GTFS zip file from a URL or disk
-1. Checks files integrity, numeric type parsing and ranges as well as string format according to the [GTFS specification](http://gtfs.org/reference/static/#field-types) using [this schema file](https://github.com/MobilityData/gtfs-validator/blob/v1.1.0/adapter/repository/in-memory-simple/src/main/resources/gtfs_spec.asciipb)
+1. Checks files integrity, numeric type parsing and ranges as well as string format according to the [GTFS Schedule specification](https://gtfs.mobilitydata.org/spec/gtfs-schedule#h.hc443y62gb8c)
+1. Performs basic GTFS business rule validation
-1. Performs basic GTFS business rule validation *(work-in-progress)*
+1. Performs advanced GTFS business rule validation *(work-in-progress)*

 # Usage

 ## via GitHub Actions - run the validator on any gtfs archive available on a public url

 ## TLDR;
 Fork this repository, open a PR on master within it, edit the file `.github/workflows/end_to_end.yml` following instructions on lines 5, 6, 21-26 and **push** on your PR branch.
 You should now see the workflow `End to end / run-on-data` start automatically in your PR checks, running the validator on the dataset you just added.

-If the workflow run crashes, **please let us know**
+The validation report is collected as a run artifact in the Actions tab of your fork repository on GitHub.

+If the workflow run crashes or something doesn't look right in the validation report json file, **please see the [Contribute](#Contribute) section, we may be able to help!**

 ## longer version - step by step through GitHub web UI (screenshots coming soon)
 1. go to https://github.com/MobilityData/gtfs-validator

 1. click on the `fork` button on the top right corner
 1. validate and wait for the fork creation
 1. go to your fork (something like https://github.com/YOUR_USERNAME/gtfs-validator)
 1. navigate to `.github/workflows/end_to_end.yml`
 1. clic the *crayon* icon to enter edit mode
-1. clic on the *green* `Start commit` button on the right of the page
-1. **select the option ` Create a new branch for this commit and start a pull request.`**
+1. **comment** line 5 by adding a `#` at the beginning. *It should turn grey when commented out*
+1. **uncomment** line 6 by removing the `#` character
-1. edit the branch name to something significant like `username-stm` if by example your GitHub handle is `username` and you were adding a dataset from *Société de Transport de Montréal*
+1. on line 6, **replace** `your-prbranch` by something significant like `ilovegtfs-stm` if for example your GitHub handle is `ilovegtfs` and you were adding a dataset from *Société de Transport de Montréal*
-1. copy your branch name in your clipboard
+1. copy your branch name in your clipboard, you'll need it in a moment
-1. paste your branch name on line 6, **replacing** `your-prbranch`
-1. uncomment line 6 by removing the `#` character
-1. comment line 5 by adding a `#` at the beginning. *It should turn grey when commented out*
 1. uncomment line 25 by removing the `#` character
 1. on line 25, **replace** `[[[ACRONYM]]]` by some name for the Agency/publisher
 1. uncomment line 26 by removing the `#` character
-1. on line 26, **replace** `[[[ACRONYM]]]` in `[[[ACRONYM]]].zip` by some name for the Agency/publisher. **keep the .zip extension intact**
+1. on line 26, **replace** `[[[ACRONYM]]]` in `[[[ACRONYM]]].zip` by what you put down in step 12 - **NO SPACES OR SPECIAL CHARACTERS -- keep the .zip extension intact**
-1. on line 26, **replace** `[[[DATASET_PUBLIC_URL]]]` by a public url pointing to a gtfs zip archive
+1. on line 26, **replace** `[[[DATASET_PUBLIC_URL]]]` by a public url pointing to a [GTFS Schedule](https://gtfs.mobilitydata.org/spec/gtfs-schedule) zip archive
-1. clic the *green* `Start commit` again
+1. clic on the *green* `Start commit` button on the right of the page
+1. **select the option ` Create a new branch for this commit and start a pull request.`**
+1. paste your branch name to **replace** the proposed default
 1. clic the *green* `Propose changes` button
 1. on the next screen, clic `Create pull request`

 You should now see the workflow `End to end / run-on-data` start automatically in your PR checks, running the validator on the dataset you just added.

-If the workflow run crashes, **please let us know**
+The validation report is collected as a run artifact in the Actions tab of your fork repository on GitHub.

+If the workflow run crashes or something doesn't look right in the validation report json file, **please see the [Contribute](#Contribute) section, we may be able to help!**

 ## via Docker image